Dre Campbell Farm

 This product is a natural insecticide that works against mole cricket larvae.

-To use neem oil against these pests, mix two tablespoons with one gallon of water and spray it directly onto affected areas.
-You can also use it as a soil drench, ensuring the solution seeps into the soil.
+You can also use it as a soil drench, ensuring that the solution seeps into the soil.

 2. Limit Outdoor Lighting